openstack/ironic-specs/specs/kilo/implement-cleaning-states.rst

 Data model impact
 -----------------

-* node.clean_step will be added as a string or None field to track which step is currently being performed on the node.
+* node.clean_step will be added as a dict or None field to track which step is currently being performed on the node.
 This will give the operator more visibility into what a node is doing and allow conductor fail overs during CLEANING to be more simply implemented.

 * If a cleaning step needs to store additional information, it should use node.driver_info.
-For example, the agent driver will store the IPA hardware manager version in driver_info, so it can detect changes and restart cleaning if a new hardware manager is deployed during a cleaning cycle.
+For example, the agent interface will store the IPA hardware manager version in driver_info, so it can detect changes and restart cleaning if a new hardware manager is deployed during a cleaning cycle.

 REST API impact